14all-agency/shopify-llms-txt-directory/https-jones-jm-myshopify-com.md

     Author: User
   - [Mastering the Art of Snowboarding: Essential Tips for Beginners](https://jones-jm.myshopify.com/blogs/news/mastering-the-art-of-snowboarding-essential-tips-for-beginners): Mastering the Art of Snowboarding: Essential Tips for Beginners
     Updated: 2025-11-16T04:11:38Z
     Author: User
+  - [What You Need to Know About Different Snowboard Types](https://jones-jm.myshopify.com/blogs/news/what-you-need-to-know-about-different-snowboard-types): What You Need to Know About Different Snowboard Types
+    Updated: 2025-11-17T00:00:58Z
+    Author: User

 ## Store Pages